imohealth/snowflake-normalize-integration/README.md

 ## Overview
-IMO Precision Normalize can integrate with your Snowflake database in one of 2 ways.
+IMO Precision Normalize can integrate with your Snowflake database in one of 2 ways:

 1. Snowflake Normalize Connector (External process)
 2. Snowflake Native Application (Runs inside Snowflake)

 ## SNOWFLAKE NORMALIZE CONNECTOR

-This sample app demonstrates how you can normalize patient problem conditions to industry standard icd10cm codes.
+This sample app demonstrates how you can normalize patient problem conditions to industry standard ICD10-CM codes.

 # Requirements
 Install dependent packages with the following command: